medic/cht-docs/content/en/apps/tutorials/application-settings.md

 ### 3. Set Hierarchy

 You can configure hierarchies by editing the object corresponding to the `"contact_types"` key in `app_settings.json`.
 The following code sample represents the default hierachy configuration.
-You can modify existing contact types by editing the objects within the array.
-More information about the properties of each array object can be found [here](https://docs.communityhealthtoolkit.org/apps/reference/app-settings/hierarchy/#).
+You can modify existing contact types by editing the objects within the array. {{< see-also page="apps/reference/app-settings/hierarchy/" title="Hierarchy" >}}

 ```json
   "contact_types": [